AuthorizeNet/accept-sdk-android/README.md

 # Accept Android SDK

 This SDK is Android version of [Accept JS](http://developer.authorize.net/api/reference/features/acceptjs.html).
-This SDK is used to fetch token for given Payment Information.
+This SDK is used to fetch token for a given Payment Information.

 ## Contents